mannny7/BombPartyBotJKLM/README.md

 Install the files and extract the zip, run the "check.bat" file this will install all the python libraries needed.
 If you get any errors at this stage make sure you have python installed (https://www.python.org/downloads/) then run the "run.bat".

 I recommend you tweak the settings in the settings tab, if you want to look human-like but good I recommend a 1.2 second starting time, 0.11-0.13 typing speed and a 8% fail chance

+If you need more support open a ticket in the discord: https://discord.gg/Qg3ufxAzjV